ucsb-csw8/w23k/ref/debug.md

 total_sum = sum(nested_list)
 ```

-*   **Cause**: The error can occur when trying to sum up a nested list, instead of its individual elements.
+*   **Cause**: The error can occur when trying to apply a built-in Python method to an unsupported type, e.g., to sum up a nested list, instead of its individual elements.

 * Correct code: